Ninja Museum of Igaryu 伊賀流忍者博物館

 - Watch a highly skilled ninjutsu demostration, and then try your hand at throwing shuriken

 - Take home authentic ninja gear and other great gifts

 How to Get There

-The museum is located in the city of Iga, just north of Iga Ueno Castle , Ueno Park and the Basho Memorial Museum.
+The museum is located in the city of Iga, just north of Iga Ueno Castle , and the Basho Memorial Museum.
 It's a 10-minute walk from Uenoshi Station on the Iga Line.

 JR can get you from Osaka, Kyoto or Nagoya to Iga-Ueno Station on the Iga Railway.
 Alternatively, take a Kintetsu to Iga-Kambe Station, also on the Iga Railway, from Nagoya and Osaka-Namba.
 From one of these two waypoints, take a train to Uenoshi Station to reach downtown Iga.
 The journey from Osaka, Kyoto or Nagoya takes between 90 minutes and two hours in total.

-Jinichi Kawakami, the honorary director of the museum, is the 21st head of Igaryu ninjutsu
+Jinichi Kawakami, the honorary director of the museum, is someone who has mastered the art of ninjutsu

 Over 400 ninja tools are displayed in the museum